-ISEAL is looking for an experienced project manager, with experience in the social side of sustainability as well as measurement and metrics.
-The Impacts & Innovations Manager will be responsible for an evolving portfolio of projects, designed to measure and increase impacts of sustainability standards and to support standards in using data from their systems to create new value and services for users.
-This Manager will also lead collaborative projects on specific sustainability issues such as decent work, gender and living income.
+The Impacts & Innovations Manager will be responsible for an evolving portfolio of projects designed to measure and increase impacts and value of sustainability standards.
+She/he will also manage collaborative projects on specific sustainability issues such as decent work, gender and living income.
 These projects bring together standards and key partners in business, government, and the non-profit sector to find new approaches to addressing critical social and economic sustainability challenges.
 The ideal candidate will have a strong background in the use of metrics for monitoring and evaluation and social aspects of sustainability.

 Metrics, measurement, and evaluation